My Washer Isn’t Spinning

 Direct Drive Motor Coupling

 If your washer isn’t spinning, and it’s a top load, you should first check the direct drive motor coupling.
 This part connects to the motor to the transmission and consists of two drive forks and a rubber coupling.
 Everyday wear and tear use will damage the connection at the coupling and eventually, the forks may not engage the transmission.
 A common sign of a failed motor coupling is a washing machine that fills but will not agitate or spin.
 Most models will require you to remove the cabinet to access the drive coupler.
-If it is damaged, it will need to be replaced. 👉Read more …
+If it is damaged, it will need to be replaced.
+More information about it in this article …

 Door Lock & Interlock